dwavesystems/dwave-ocean-sdk/docs/shared/models.rst

 constraints over integer and/or binary variables; the model supports constraints natively.

-This model is especially suited for use with decision variables that represent a common logic, such as subsets of choices or permutations of ordering.
+This model is especially suited for use with :term:`decision variables` that represent a common logic, such as subsets of choices or permutations of ordering.
 For example, in a
 `traveling salesperson problem <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_ permutations of the variables representing cities can signify the order of the route being optimized and in a